 - Mammograms: No research on safety has been done.

-- MRI: Mom can continue to breastfeed directly afterward, new research finds that MRI compounds cannot be absorbed through the breast milk.
+- MRI: Mom can continue to breastfeed directly afterward.
+New research finds that MRI compounds cannot be absorbed through breast milk.

-- Fine needle aspiration: Fluid from the lump is removed, the mother can breastfeed immediately afterward.
+- Fine needle aspiration: Fluid from the lump is removed, and the mother can breastfeed immediately afterward.

 - Core biopsy: under local anesthetic, a larger, hollow needle is used to remove a piece of the lump.
 The mother can breastfeed immediately after.